Differentiable curve: Tangent vector

 However, then it is no longer applicable the interpretation in terms of the particle's velocity (with dimension of length per time).

 The tangent direction determines the orientation of the curve, or the forward direction, corresponding to the increasing values of the parameter.
 The tangent direction taken as a curve traces the spherical image of the original curve.

-Normal vector or curvature vector
+Normal vector

-A curve normal vector, sometimes called the curvature vector, indicates the deviance of the curve from being a straight line.
+The vector _{2}(t) is perpendicular to the unit tangent vector, e_{1}(t), and points in the same direction as the curvature vector, although it can have a different magnitude.

 It is defined as the vector rejection of the particle's acceleration from the tangent direction: